awsdocs/amazon-vpc-user-guide/doc_source/how-it-works.md

 ![\[Using an internet gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/internet-gateway-diagram.png)

-Alternatively, to allow an instance in your VPC to initiate outbound connections to the internet but prevent unsolicited inbound connections from the internet, you can use a network address translation \(NAT\) device for IPv4 traffic\.
+Alternatively, to allow an instance in your VPC to initiate outbound connections to the internet but prevent unsolicited inbound connections from the internet, you can use a network address translation \(NAT\) device\.
 NAT maps multiple private IPv4 addresses to a single public IPv4 address\.
-A NAT device has an Elastic IP address and is connected to the internet through an internet gateway\.
-You can connect an instance in a private subnet to the internet through the NAT device, which routes traffic from the instance to the internet gateway, and routes any responses to the instance\.
+You can configure the NAT device with an Elastic IP address and connect it to the internet through an internet gateway\.
+This makes it possible for an instance in a private subnet to connect to the internet through the NAT device, routing traffic from the instance to the internet gateway and any responses to the instance\.

+![\[A VPC with public and private subnets and a NAT gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/nat-gateway-diagram.png)

 If you associate an IPv6 CIDR block with your VPC and assign IPv6 addresses to your instances, instances can connect to the internet over IPv6 through an internet gateway\.
 Alternatively, instances can initiate outbound connections to the internet over IPv6 using an egress\-only internet gateway\.
 IPv6 traffic is separate from IPv4 traffic; your route tables must include separate routes for IPv6 traffic\.

-**More information**
+**Learn more**
 + [Internet gateways](VPC_Internet_Gateway.md)
 + [Egress\-only internet gateways](egress-only-internet-gateway.md)
 + [NAT devices for your VPC](vpc-nat.md)

-## Accessing a corporate or home network<a name="what-is-vpn"></a>
+## Access a corporate or home network<a name="what-is-vpn"></a>

 You can optionally connect your VPC to your own corporate data center using an IPsec AWS Site\-to\-Site VPN connection, making the AWSCloud an extension of your data center\.